caycehouse/home-service/README.md

 2. Setup the currently used interface with `systemd-networkd`

-    📍 _Setting the DNS server to `dnsdist` might make dragons appear 🐉._
+    📍 _Setting the DNS server to a container used on this system might make dragons appear 🐉._

     ```sh
     sudo bash -c 'cat << EOF > /etc/systemd/network/enp1s0.network